 BT RESIDENTIAL CUSTOMER SERVICE

-1. A Calling Party on the Operator System will be able to access the BT TextDirect service in order to access the BT Residential Customer Service by dialling the 18001 code followed by the 150 code.
+1. A Calling Party on the Operator System will be able to access the BT NGT Service in order to access the BT Residential Customer Service by dialling the 18001 code followed by the 150 code.

-2. The Operator shall provide telephone help desk enquiry contact details to the Relay Operator.
+2. The Operator shall translate the destination number to receive the call within their Customer Service, ensuring the destination number is within the same charge band as that for a direct-dialled call to Customer Service and diallable from the BT Network.

-3. Calls will be handled by the Relay Operator who shall refer the Calling Party to the Operator or to BT, if appropriate.
+3. Calls will be handled by the Relay Operator, if appropriate.

 APPENDIX 220.9